Allocate a SLang_Load_Type object

 The purpose of this function is to allocate and initialize space

-that defines a new data type or class called name
+that defines a new data type or class called name.
+If

 successful, a pointer to the class is returned, or upon failure the